There is a newer version available here.

 Next, let’s compare “min Z” or the distance from your depth camera to the object being captured.
 The Intel RealSense D435 depth camera has more depth noise (>2x) at any given range compared to the Intel RealSense D415 depth camera, and it does have a smaller minimum operation distance (~0.5x) at the same resolution.
 This means you can get closer to the camera.
 For example, at 848 x 480 resolution, the Intel RealSense D415 depth camera has a min Z of about 29 centimeters, whereas the Intel RealSense D435 depth camera’s min Z is 17 centimeters.

 The Intel RealSense D415 depth camera provides the best performance across a variety of use cases.
 The Intel RealSense D435 depth camera is best for use cases that require as wide a FOV as possible.
-Check out this comparison chart, then go to https://www.intelrealsense.com/stereo-depth/ for more comparisons and product briefs.
+Check out this comparison chart, then go to https://www.intelrealsense.com/stereo-depth/ for more information.

 Subscribe here to get blog and news updates.